Tropical storm could develop by this weekend and head to Southeastern US

 "A weaker and slow-to-consolidate system would be more likely to be steered by the low-level trade winds and move northwest across Florida and into the Gulf of Mexico," he said.

-On Thursday afternoon, National Hurricane Center specialist Lixion Avila said the storm had not yet become tropical but was expected to do it.

-"Environmental conditions are favorable for a tropical depression or tropical storm to form within the next day or two as the system moves toward the northwest at 5 to 10 mph through the northwestern Bahamas and toward the Florida peninsula," Avila said.
-A tropical depression is a weak tropical storm.

-On Thursday afternoon, computer model runs continued to waver over just where this storm will head.
+Computer model runs on Thursday wavered over just where this storm will head.

-"Models are trending toward development of this system sooner and possibly before it moves into and across Florida, or into southeast Georgia or South Carolina," the National Weather Service office in North Charleston posted.
+The National Hurricane Center continued to call for the storm to make landfall in Florida after raking the Bahamas and began issuing advisories.
+Center specialist Lixion Avila called for it to intensify near the east coast of Florida.
+The forecast expected it to strengthen to 50 mph winds before landfall by Sunday.

+However, "given the (computer) model discrepancy, both the track and intensity forecasts are highly uncertain, more than usual," Avila said.

 "However uncertainty is very large regarding the potential track of the system at this time," service forecasters said.